mkuthan/mkuthan.github.io/_posts/2015-03-01-spark-unit-testing.md

 ```

 One comment to `Eventually` trait usage.
-The trait is needed because Spark Streaming is a multithreaded application, and results are not computed immediately.
+The trait is needed because Spark Streaming is a multithreaded application, and results aren't computed immediately.
 I found that 1 second timeout is enough for Spark Streaming to calculate the results.
-The timeout is not related to batch, slide or window duration.
+The timeout isn't related to batch, slide or window duration.

 ## Summary